Updated: June 2016

-In addition to Telenor Serbia, there are two other mobile operators in Serbia: Mobile Telephony of Serbia (MTS), which is wholly-owned by the incumbent telecom operator Telekom Serbia, and VIP mobile, which is a wholly-owned subsidiary of Mobilkom Austria.
+In addition to Telenor Serbia, there are two other mobile operators in Serbia: Telekom Srbija, a state owned operator (MTS), and VIP mobile, which is a wholly-owned subsidiary of Mobilkom Austria.
 Both MTS and VIP mobile hold GSM and UMTS licences.
-Telenor Serbia estimates that it had a market share of approximately 35.6% as at 31 March 2013.
-As at 31 March 2013, the market leader, MTS, had an estimated market share of 43.3% and VIP mobile had a market share of 21.1%.
-SBB has sent a request to the Republic Agency for Telecommunication (RATEL) for registration as a MVNO within the VIP mobile network, but this request is still pending whilst RATEL obtains governmental approvals.
-In addition, Telekom Serbia and Media Works (a member of Greenhouse Telecommunications Holding) acquired a CDMA 450 (FWA) licence in May 2009.
+Telenor Serbia estimates that it had a market share of approximately 32.7% as at 31 March 2016.
+As at 31 March 2016, the market leader, MTS, had an estimated market share of 44.7% and VIP mobile had a market share of 22.6%.
+Another operator, SBB, is registered as an MVNO; however, the provision of mobile services by SBB is currently on hold due to various objections raised by Telekom Srbija to SBB’s participation in the Serbian MNP process.
+In addition, Telekom Srbija and Media Works (a member of Greenhouse Telecommunications Holding) acquired a CDMA 450 (FWA) licence in May 2009.